 And remember provisions!
 There is no treasure hunter who can cope with the hardships in Odder without juice in his bag, a few biscuits in his pocket and maybe a packed lunch that can be eaten while the next move is devised.

 There is also a treasure hidden Tunø.
-Take the trip around Tunø - the car-free island in Horsens Fjord - to become the lucky treasure hunter who can proudly hang the 'Tunø Medal' around his neck when the treasure is found.
-Along the way, you may be lucky enough to spot spotted seals in the ocean.
+Take the trip around Tunø - the car-free island in Horsens Fjord - to become the lucky treasure hunter who can proudly hang the 'Tunø medal' around his neck when the treasure has been found.
+Along the way, you may be lucky enough to spot spotted seals havet.